codeforkjeff/trello-cal-sync/README.md

 ### Setting up the Google Parts (using a Service Account for auth):

-This is a bit complicated.
+This is a bit complicated but is the most durable way to set up authentication and authorization.

 Go to the Google APIs Console: https://console.developers.google.com/